fingerprintjs/fingerprintjs-pro-server-api-node-sdk/readme.md

 ### `getEvent(requestId: string): Promise<EventResponse>`

-Retrieves a specific identification event with the information from each activated product — identification and all active [Smart signals](https://dev.fingerprint.com/docs/smart-signals-overview).
+Retrieves a specific identification event with the information from each activated product — Identification and all active [Smart signals](https://dev.fingerprint.com/docs/smart-signals-overview).

 #### Usage